haberdashPI/apamount/README.md

 ## Usage

-All of the below scripts require facility with the python and R langauges, and good programming environment.
-To use the python packages you will need, first activate the conda environment as follows.
+All of the below scripts require facility with the python and R langauges, and a good programming environment.
+To use the python packages you will need to first activate the conda environment as follows.

 ```sh
 cd [project directory]